+Brolin, the son of actor James Brolin, says growing up in California in the 1980s, he began using drugs as a teenager.
 “I tried heroin,” he says.
 “That sounds so horrible when you put it like that.
 But, yeah, I tried heroin.
 I mean, I never got into it and I never died from it, which is a good thing.
 I’ve had 19 friends who died.
 Most of those guys I grew up with, they’re all dead now.”

+Thankfully, Brolin realized heroin was not for him.
 “I used to think you should try to deconstruct everything.
 Experience everything.
 Just get yourself out there.
 But I don’t believe that any more,” he tells The Guardian, adding, “Having adventures is all very well, but an imagination can make up for all that.
 That’s the more intelligent way to be.
 And it keeps you out of harm’s way.”